 If PG&E shuts off power to one of its transmission lines, the South Bay could be affected.
 PG&E’s transmission and distribution lines pass through areas surrounding San José that the CPUC has identified as elevated fire-threat, with some parts as extreme fire-threat.

-Can the City of San José or County of Santa Clara stop PG&E from calling a Public Safety Power Shutoff?
+Can the City of San José or County of Santa Clara stop PG&E from planning a power shutoff?

-No. In May 2019, the California Public Utilities Commission gave PG&E full discretion in deciding whether to call PSPS events.
-This means the City of San José or other government agencies are not able to stop a PSPS from happening.
+No. In May 2019, the California Public Utilities Commission gave PG&E full discretion in deciding whether to call a power shutoff.
+This means the City of San José or other government agencies are not able to stop a power shutoff from happening.

 Will I get advance notice of a PG&E Public Safety Power Shutoff?